mandatoryprogrammer/thermoptic/README.md

 `CHROME_SCREEN_WIDTH` / `CHROME_SCREEN_HEIGHT`: The pixel dimensions of the dockerized headful Chrome display.

 `PROXY_USERNAME`: The username which is used to authenticate you to the proxy, default is `changeme`.
+If unset then the proxy runs without requiring authentication.

 `PROXY_PASSWORD`: The password which is used to authenticate you to the proxy, default is `changeme`.
+If unset then the proxy runs without requiring authentication.

 `THERMOPTIC_CONTAINER_RUNTIME`: Signals that thermoptic is running inside the bundled container.
 Leave this set to `true`; it gates behaviors like the built-in health checks that only make sense in the full Docker setup.